estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	PER	Anvelti	2	nmod
+1	PER	Rüütli	2	nmod

-2	OTHER	sõnul	0	root
+2	OTHER	istumine	0	root

-3	OTHER	Pärnojale	2	nmod
+3	OTHER	esireas	2	nmod

 has_ner: True